 - HRV is linked to the autonomic nervous system, with higher HRV associated with rest-and-digest and lower HRV with stress or illness.

 - HRV is unique to each individual.
 Monitoring your HRV with the Oura App can help you determine what’s normal for you, and when something is off.

-As popular as the metaphor may be, a healthy heart doesn’t beat as regularly as a metronome—it actually changes its rhythm with each beat.
-This constant variation in milliseconds between your heartbeats is known as your heart rate variability (HRV).
+As popular as the metaphor may be, a healthy heart doesn’t beat as regularly as a metronome — in fact, it changes its rhythm with each beat.
+This constant variation in milliseconds between your heartbeats is known as your heart rate variability, or HRV.

 Some situations result in an increase in variation (high HRV), while others cause the intervals between beats to stay more constant (low HRV).

 You may be unaware of these subtle variations, but they reflect your heart’s ability to respond to different situations.
 HRV can react to stress and/or illness before resting heart rate (RHR), which makes it one of your body’s most powerful signals — providing useful insights into your stress levels, recovery status, and general well-being.

 HRV is linked to your autonomic nervous system (ANS) and the balance between the parasympathetic (rest-and-digest branch) and the sympathetic nervous system (SNS or fight-or-flight) branches.
 By balancing the two forces, the ANS helps you respond to daily stressors and regulate some of your body’s most important systems, including heart rate, respiration, and digestion.